Frequently Asked Questions

 - Can I use Apache as HTTP engine?

 Yes, but is not supported.
 Eventually every openmediavault package upgrade will activate NGINX again leaving the web interface broken.
 A parallel Apache instance next to Nginx is possible, just make sure the ports are different otherwise the openmediavault web interface will not work.

 - How can use the default HTTP engine to hold my own web page?

-- Do not modify openmediavault default NGINX files.
-Place the website configurations
+Do not modify openmediavault default NGINX files.
+Place the website configurations in

 /etc/nginx/sites-availableand enable it with nginx_ensite <SITE>.
 Read more information in the NGINX documentation.